-Date:
+Da Date:

+Pro Project Name:

-Project Name: Project Address:
+Pro Project Address:

+(Bi (Bidder) Contact Name:

+(Bi (Bidder) Company /name:(Bidder) Company Address:

+· · · · · · · · · · · · · · · · · · ·

-A. Basic Price
+Α. A. Basic Price

-The undersigned, having visited the site of the above project and having familiarized myself with the local conditions affecting the cost of the work and with the Bid documents, including any Amendments and/or Addendums provided as a supplement to the original Bid documents hereby proposes to furnish all bonds, labor, materials, tools, equipment, insurance, permits, taxes, and closeout document requirements to do and lawfully perform all things as provided in the plans and specifications in accordance with the Bid documents, for the sum of:
+The undersigned, having visited the site of the above project and having conditions affecting the cost of the work and with the Bid documents, i Addendums provided as a supplement to the original Bid documents her labor, materials, tools, equipment, insurance, permits, taxes, and closed and lawfully perform all things as provided in the plans and specifical documents, for the sum of: ncluding any Amendments and/or eby proposes to furnish all bonds out document requirements to do